Woodland Encounters

 Bluebell Wood is the setting for my nature-based work, including:

-One-to-one sessions: reflective conversations supported by the stillness of nature.
+One-to-one sessions: Reflective conversations supported by the stillness of the natural environment.

-Nature retreats: gentle gatherings offering time for rest, renewal, and deeper insight.
+Nature retreats: Small, gentle gatherings offering time for rest, renewal, and deeper reflection.

-Vision Quests: profound rites of passage guided in wild nature.
+Vision Quests: Carefully held rites of passage guided in wild nature.